Ojobumiche/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and c from input to Z and e respectively.
 0.0%)
 Create a script that removes all letters c
+)
+Write a script that reverse its input.